go-acoustic/AcousticMobilePushNotificationDebug-SP/README.md

 # AcousticMobilePushNotificationDebug-SP
-Swift package for AcousticMobilePushNotificationDebug debug iOS library.
+Swift package for AcousticMobilePushNotification debug version of iOS library.